bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ## Package Managers

-If you’ve ever installed a bunch of programs on your computer you’ll know it’s a tedious process.
-You’ve got to visit each individual website, download the installer, then set each one up individually.
+If you've ever installed a bunch of programs on your computer you'll know it's a tedious process.
+You've got to visit each individual website, download the installer, then set each one up individually.

-This is fine if all you’re doing is downloading Spotify.
+This is fine if all you're doing is downloading Spotify.
 But back- and front-end developers work with hundreds of programs.
 Which is why package managers exist.
-These tools automate the process of installing, upgrading, configuring and removing programs from a computer’s operating system.
+These tools automate the process of installing, upgrading, configuring and removing programs from a computer's operating system.

 ### 20. Yarn